greeeg/redefined.cloud/content/terms/observability/index.en.md

 ---
+title: 'What is Observability?'
+description: ''
 name: 'Observability'
 summary: ''
 keywords: ['observability', 'monitoring']
+relatedTerms: ['monitoring', 'logging', 'tracing', 'profiling']
 ---

 Monitoring is the activity of observing the state of a system over time.
 Monitoring provides automated checks that you can execute against a distributed system to make sure that none of the things you predicted signify any trouble. you are only looking for known issues.